 When you emerge from the cloud forest into an open clearing it’s time for lunch and a rest.
 Balam provided a lunch of ham and cheese sandwiches, a banana, a muffin and fruit juice.
 It was just enough to refuel us for the rest of the hike.
 During lunch, we also played a game to learn each other’s names.
 This took our minds off the rest of the daunting hike ahead of us.

 As we finished our lunch the guides warned us that the next stage was going to be the most strenuous.
 To be honest, we’d have rather not had that pre-warning.

-You set off again upwards through sparse alpine forest; it’s about two hours (maybe more) of steep switchbacks until you emerge over the treeline.
+You set off again upwards through a sparse alpine forest; it’s about two hours (maybe more) of steep switchbacks until you emerge over the tree line.
 I’m not going to lie – it wasn’t easy, it was very tiring and repetitive.
 However, after what seemed like forever and with regular rest breaks we reached a gorgeous viewpoint which marked the end of that stage of the hike.

 We had the company of several local dogs on this stage too which kept us entertained and lightened the mood a little.

 Forth Microclimate – Volcanic Landscape